MoonetD/CS265-mlsys-project-final/PLAN_stage_3.md

         *   Ensure the `args` and `kwargs` of the copied node correctly reference the new nodes created within the backward pass (using the `env` lookup).
 The inputs (`recomp_srcs`) need to be mapped to the corresponding nodes available *at the insertion point* in the backward pass (these might be kept activations or outputs of prior recomputations).
     *   The final node created in this insertion process corresponds to the recomputed activation `act`.
 *   [ ] **Update Node Usage:**
     *   Use `original_node.replace_all_uses_with(recomputed_node)` to replace all uses of the *original* (now non-existent) activation node within the backward pass with the *newly recomputed* activation node.
-Note: The original node won't exist if it was discarded; ensure references in the backward pass point to the correct recomputed value.
-This might involve careful handling when initially constructing the backward graph or updating arguments of nodes like `first_bw_access`.
+Note: The original node won't exist if it was discarded during the forward pass; ensure references in the backward pass point to the correct recomputed value.
-*   [ ] **Handle Discarded Nodes:** Ensure that nodes corresponding to activations marked for recomputation are effectively removed or bypassed during the initial forward pass execution of the *modified* graph (this might be implicit if they are never used, or require explicit removal/modification depending on implementation).
+*   [ ] **Handle Recomputed Activations:** Ensure that nodes corresponding to activations marked for recomputation are effectively removed or bypassed during the initial forward pass execution of the *modified* graph (this might be implicit if they are never used, or require explicit modification depending on implementation).

 ### 4. Finalization